eclipse-archived/ceylon-lang.org/documentation/1.3/ide/eclipse/index.md

 [eclipse]: http://www.eclipse.org/downloads/

 The Ceylon IDE for Eclipse is a plugin for [Eclipse][eclipse].
-The IDE project was initiated by David Festal from [SERLI](http://www.serli.com/), a french software company contributing to the Ceylon project.
+The IDE project was initiated by David Festal from [SERLI](http://www.serli.com/), a French software company contributing to the Ceylon project.

 <img src="/images/screenshots/1.2.0/teaser.png" style="box-shadow: 0 0 10px #888;margin-left:5px;" width="743" height="330"/>